Friedel Rausch was bit by a dog in the 1969 Revier derby. - © imago sportfotodienst

 xwhatsappmailcopy-link

-The Bundesliga has witnessed a number of interesting happenings over the 60 years of its existence.
+The Bundesliga has witnessed a number of interesting happenings across its existence.
 An eyebrow-raising incident occurred in the 1969 Revierderby when Schalke's Friedel Rausch was bitten on the backside by a German shepherd!

 It is one of football's most intense rivalries: Schalke versus Borussia Dortmund in a coming together known as the Revierderby.
 The Royal Blues and the Black-and-Yellows have faced off in many games that will go down in Bundesliga history.
 Just one such example came in the so-called Derby of the Century back in 2017, when Schalke come back from 4-0 down at the Signal Iduna Park to rescue a point in the fourth minute of injury time.